justinmahar/simple-form-submit/README.md

 ## Usage

-Create a new Google Form, click Preview, inspect your source, and etrieve the `<form>` action URL and form field `name=` attribute values from your Google Form.
+Create a new Google Form, click Preview, inspect your source, and retrieve the `<form>` action URL and form field `name=` attribute values from your Google Form.

 ```js
 import gformsSubmit from "../index";